Washington First-Time Home-Buying Assistance Programs & Grants

 By Susan Guillory

-If you’re a first-time homebuyer in Washington, however, there are several first-time homebuyer programs in the state that may help you save on your first home, as well as other ways to make purchasing a property more affordable.
+If you’re a first-time homebuyer in Washington, however, several first-time homebuyer programs in the state may help you save on your first home, and other resources can make purchasing property more affordable.
 Read on for details.

 Who Is Considered a First-Time Homebuyer in Washington?

 In Washington, anyone who hasn’t owned a home in the last three years is considered a first-time homebuyer.
-Some programs may offer access to those who don’t fit this mold, so it can be worthwhile to check the fine print.
+Some programs may offer access to those who don’t fit this mold — if you purchase a home in a target area or are an honorably discharged veteran, for example — so it can be worthwhile to check the fine print.

 3 Washington Programs for First-Time Homebuyers

-First-time homebuyer programs in the state may have certain requirements you must qualify for, including income and purchase price.
-However, if you meet the criteria, you can save on the interest with mortgage loans or get down payment and closing cost assistance with these options.
+First-time homebuyer programs in the state are accessible through the Washington State Housing Finance Commission’s Here to Home homeownership site.
+The programs may have certain requirements, including income caps and purchase price maximums.
+However, if you meet the criteria, you can save on the interest with special mortgage loans or get down payment and closing cost assistance.

-There are income and acquisition cost limits you must meet, and you will likely need a credit score of at least 620.
-Plus you will also need to attend a free Homebuyer Education Seminar offered by WSHFC.
+There are income and acquisition cosst limits you must meet, and you will likely need a credit score of at least 620.
+Plus you will also need to attend a free homebuyer education course offered by WSHFC.

 3. WSHFC: Down Payment Assistance